 Published coefficient models.
 Two published coefficient analyses, both using the MESA cohort, evaluated a PCE base model.
-One is an analysis by Yeboah and colleagues,96 which excluded people already taking statins and therefore represents a population at lower risk for CVD; the other analysis by Fudim and colleagues118 explored the addition of CAC in sex and racial/ethnic subpopulations, and, as such, results are exclusively reported by subpopulation.
-The base model discrimination of the PCE to predict hard CVD events in the analysis by Yeboah and colleagues was 0.74; the addition of CAC resulted in an improvement of 0.02 (p=0.04).96 The analysis by Fudim and colleagues showed a PCE base model discrimination of 0.705 in men and 0.766 in women; c-statistics varied across racial and ethnic groups, with the poorest performance in African Americans (0.707) and the best performance in Latinos (0.800).
+One is an analysis by Yeboah and colleagues,90 which excluded people already taking statins and therefore represents a population at lower risk for CVD; the other analysis by Fudim and colleagues112 explored the addition of CAC in sex and racial/ethnic subpopulations, and, as such, results are exclusively reported by subpopulation.
+The base model discrimination of the PCE to predict hard CVD events in the analysis by Yeboah and colleagues was 0.74; the addition of CAC resulted in an improvement of 0.02 (p=0.04).90 However, as this was a model that recalibrated the PCE to the MESA population, estimates of improvement in discrimination may be conservative.
+The analysis by Fudim and colleagues showed a PCE base model discrimination of 0.705 in men and 0.766 in women; c-statistics varied across racial and ethnic groups, with the poorest performance in African Americans (0.707) and the best performance in Latinos (0.800).
 Improvements in discrimination were very small to small in all subpopulations but were statistically significant only in men, who were the group with the poorest base model performance (improvement of 0.025, p=0.047); neither confidence intervals nor statistical significance are reported.
 Subgroup analyses by race/ethnicity may not be adequately powered to detect statistically significant differences (i.e., smaller n's and number of events for African Americans, Latinos, and Asians/Chinese).
 The MESA analysis by Yeboah and colleagues also evaluates the addition of CAC to a published coefficient FRS base model to predict hard CHD events; base model discrimination was also 0.74 and the addition of CAC resulted in an improvement of 0.04 (p=0.001).
-In other studies using the FRS to predict hard CHD, the base model discrimination ranged from 0.63 to 0.757.82, 92, 112, 120 In these studies, the addition of CAC resulted in an improvement in discrimination of 0.038 to 0.102; however, results in the analysis of EISNER combined with the Cardiac Research Database were not statistically significant due to the limited number of events.112 Presumably due to the low number of hard CHD events in this cohort, this study also conducted analyses with soft CHD and soft CVD outcomes, in which similar improvements in discrimination were statistically significant.
-In one study using the Heinz Nixdorf Recall cohort, sex-stratified analyses suggest a greater improvement in discrimination using CAC in addition to the FRS, for men (compared to women), owing to the poorer performance of the base model in men (compared to women).82
+In other studies using the FRS to predict hard CHD, the base model discrimination ranged from 0.63 to 0.757.^{74, 86, 106, 114} In these studies, the addition of CAC resulted in an improvement in discrimination of 0.038 to 0.102; however, results in the analysis of EISNER combined with the Cardiac Research Database were not statistically significant due to the limited number of events.106 Presumably due to the low number of hard CHD events in this cohort, this study also conducted analyses with soft CHD and soft CVD outcomes, in which similar improvements in discrimination were statistically significant.
+In one study using the Heinz Nixdorf Recall cohort, sex-stratified analyses suggest a greater improvement in discrimination to the FRS, for men (compared to women), owing to the poorer performance of the base model in men (compared to women).74

 Model development studies.
 Two model development studies evaluated the addition of CAC to PCE variables.
-One study was a pooled analysis of low-risk (<7.5%) women in five populationbased cohorts which had a base model discrimination of 0.73 (95% CI, 0.69 to 0.77) and a very small to small improvement in discrimination with the addition of CAC (0.02 [95% CI, 0.0 to 0.05]).117 The other model development study, using the Rotterdam cohort, evaluated the addition of CAC to PCE variables used fatal (as opposed to hard) CVD events.95 This study's base model discrimination was 0.78 (95% CI, 0.73 to 0.83) and with the addition of CAC was 0.81 (95% CI, 0.76 to 0.86), with overlapping 95% CI in which the CI of the base model includes the point estimate of discrimination of the extended model with CAC (p-value not reported).
+One study was a pooled analysis of low-risk (<7.5%) women in five populationbased cohorts which had a base model discrimination of 0.73 (95% CI, 0.69 to 0.77) and a very small to small improvement in discrimination with the addition of CAC (0.02 [95% CI, 0.0 to 0.05]).111 The other model development study, using the Rotterdam cohort, evaluated the addition of CAC to PCE variables used fatal (as opposed to hard) CVD events.89 This study's base model discrimination was 0.78 (95% CI, 0.73 to 0.83) and with the addition of CAC was 0.81 (95% CI, 0.76 to 0.86), with overlapping 95% CI in which the CI of the base model includes the point estimate of discrimination of the extended model with CAC (p-value not reported).